droonga/droonga.org/ja/reference/plugin/handler/index.md

 A handler works like following:

  1. The Droonga Engine starts.
-    * A global instance of the handler class (ex. `Droonga::Plugins::FooPlugin::Handler`) is created and it is registered.
-      * The message type is registered.
+    * Your custom steps are registered.
+      Your custom handler classes also.
-    * The Droonga Engine starts to wait for incoming messages.
+    * Then the Droonga Engine starts to wait for request messages.
- 2. An incoming message is transferred from the planning phase.
+ 2. A request message is transferred from the adaption phase.
-    Then, the handling phase starts.
+    Then, the processing phase starts.
-    * The Droonga Engine finds the handler from the message type.
+    * The Droonga Engine finds a step definition from the message type.
+    * The Droonga Engine builds a "single step" based on the registered definition.
+    * A "single step" creates an instance of the registered handler class.
+      Then the Droonga Engine enters to the handling phase.
-    * Found handler's [`#handle`](#classes-Droonga-Handler-handle) is called with the incoming message.
+      * The handler's [`#handle`](#classes-Droonga-Handler-handle) is called with a task massage including the request.
         * The method can process the given incoming message as you like.
-      * The method can output any message as you like.
+        * The method returns a result value, as the output.
+      * After the handler finishes, the handling phase for the task message (and the request) ends.
-    * If no handler is found for the type, nothing happens.
+    * If no "step" is found for the type, nothing happens.
- 3. After the handler finishes (or no handler is found), the handling phase for the incoming message ends.
+    * All "step"s finish their task, the processing phase for the request ends.

-As described above, the Droonga Engine creates only one global instance of the handler class for each plugin.
+As described above, the Droonga Engine creates an instance of the handler class for each request.
-You should not keep stateful information as instance variables of the handler itself.
-Instead, you should use the body of messages.

 Any error raised from the handler is handled by the Droonga Engine itself.
 See also [error handling][].

 ## Configurations {#config}

-`message.type` (`String`, required)
-: (TBD)

 `action.synchronous` (boolean, optional, default=false)
 : (TBD)